VarenM/MSML641-HW3/README.md

 Next run `models.py` (using the command structure shown above).

-Then preprocess the data using `preprocess.py`.
+Then preprocess the data using `preprocess.py` (note, data is already preprocessed, but if you would like to run your own preprocessing, delete the `processed` folder in `data`).

 Once you have obtained the preprocessed data (located in `data/processed/`), start training, by running `train.py`.